streamdata-gallery-organizations/aws-glacier/_listings/aws-glacier/accountidvaultsvaultnamejobs-get-openapi.md

         type: string
       - in: query
         name: SNSTopic
-        description: "The Amazon SNS topic ARN where Amazon Glacier sends a notification when the job is completed, and the\t\t\t\t\t\t\toutput is ready for you to download"
+        description: The Amazon SNS topic ARN where Amazon Glacier sends a notification when the job is completed, and theoutput is ready for you to download
         type: string
       - in: query
         name: StartDate
-        description: "The start of the date range in UTC for vault inventory retrieval that includes archives\t\t\t\t\t\t\tcreated on or after this date"
+        description: The start of the date range in UTC for vault inventory retrieval that includes archivescreated on or after this date
         type: string
       - in: query
         name: Tier